-1.4.5.3 A curve of angles of flooding for the lowest opening in the ship's side, deck or superstructure, assumed to be open, shall be appended to the calculations of cross-curves of stability for each ship.
+1.4.5.3 A curve of angles of down-flooding for the lowest opening in the ship's side, deck or superstructure, assumed to be open, shall be appended to the calculations of cross-curves of stability for each ship.
 Openings for ventilation of machinery spaces, openings for ventilation of passenger spaces and other openings, which shall be open to allow air inside the ship when navigating in rough weather, shall be assumed open even if fitted with weathertight covers.

-1.4.6 Calculation of windage area of a ship (except for a floating crane or crane ship).
+1.4.6 Calculation of windage area of a ship.